odpi/egeria-docs/site/docs/education/egeria-dojo/developer/different-types-of-apis-platform-deployment.md

           Platform security connector: <null>
     ```

-    The `Egeria version` is retrieved using the `getPlatformOrigin` method of the [Platform Operations Services](/services/platform-services/overview/).
+    The `Egeria version` is retrieved using the `getPlatformOrigin` method of the [Platform Services](/services/platform-services/overview/).

     ```java linenums="1"
     PlatformServicesClient platformServicesClient = new PlatformServicesClient("MyPlatform", platformURLRoot);